Browse by Medical Category

 Research at Mass General

-Faculty Member Harvard Medical School Assistant Physician Hematology and Oncology at the Massachusetts General Hospital
+Assistant Professor of Medicine Harvard Medical School Assistant Physician Hematology and Oncology at the Massachusetts General Hospital

 The research goal of the Hata laboratory is to advance targeted therapies to benefit patients with lung cancer.
-Our research focuses on understanding the biological underpinnings of sensitivity and resistance to kinase inhibitor targeted therapies in lung cancers with specific genetic abnormalities (EGFR mutations, ALK translocations, KRAS mutations).
+Our research focuses on understanding the biological underpinnings of sensitivity and resistance to kinase inhibitor targeted therapies in lung cancers with specific genetic abnormalities (EGFR mutations, ALK translocations, KRAS mutations, etc.).
 In particular, we seek to understand how kinase inhibitors modulate signaling networks that regulate cancer cell growth and survival, and characterize the molecular mechanisms of acquired resistance to these agents.
 More recently, we have begun to focus on understanding how cancer cells adapt and evolve during the course of therapy in order to identify vulnerabilities of drug tolerant cancer cells that might be exploited to prevent resistance from developing.
 Our studies are highly translational, combining cell culture models, patient-derived mouse (PDX) models and assessment of clinical specimens, and are performed in close collaboration with clinicians in the Thoracic Oncology group.

 Aaron Hata, MD, PhD Principal Investigator

-EGFR inhibitors have revolutionized the treatment of EGFR mutant non-small cell lung cancer, with patients achieving robust responses.
+EGFR inhibitors have revolutionized the treatment of EGFR mutant non-small cell lung cancer(NSCLC), with patients achieving robust responses.
 Unfortunately, drug resistance invariably occurs, and patients typically relapse after one year of treatment.
 Next generation EGFR inhibitors that overcome the most common resistance mutation, EGFRT790M, have now entered the clinic, but ultimately resistance to these agents also occurs.
 We recently demonstrated that resistance due to acquisition of the EGFRT790M mutation can arise via evolution of drug tolerant clones that survive initial therapy and then acquire the mutation.
 This suggests that drug tolerant cells that survive initial EGFR inhibitor therapy may comprise a cellular reservoir from which heterogeneous mechanisms of resistance may arise.
 We are currently performing single cell analysis and multi-dimensional profiling of patient tumor specimens and PDX models before, during and after treatment in order to understand the genetic, epigenetic and micro-environmental mechanisms that contribute to the evolution of acquired drug resistance in vivo.
 By identifying vulnerabilities of drug tolerant cells prior to development of resistance, we hope to develop novel therapeutic strategies that will disrupt this perpetual cycle of acquired resistance.

-Anaplastic lymphoma kinase (ALK) gene rearrangements have emerged as well-established oncogenic drivers and therapeutic targets in non–small cell lung cancer.
+Anaplastic lymphoma kinase (ALK) gene rearrangements have emerged as well-established oncogenic drivers and therapeutic targets in NSCLC.
 Several successive generations of ALK inhibitors have now entered the clinic, and ALK-dependent and ALK-independent resistance mechanisms have been identified.
 By interrogating in vitro and in vivo models of acquired resistance to ALK inhibitors, including cell lines and PDX models established from biopsies of patients at the time of disease progression, we are uncovering novel mechanisms of acquired resistance and developing treatment strategies to overcome them.
 Additionally, we are interested in understanding the impact of intra- and intertumoral heterogeneity on drug response and acquired resistance to ALK inhibitors.
 By monitoring clonal evolution over time through analysis of serial tumor biopsies and circulating cell free tumor DNA, we hope to better tailor ALK inhibitor therapies to individual patients.

 KRAS is the most common driver oncogene in lung cancer and development of therapeutic strategies to improve the survival of these patients represents one of the most important needs in all of oncology.
 We are exploring multiple strategies to develop effective therapies for KRAS mutant lung cancer.
 First, we are testing novel agents that directly inhibit mutant KRAS.
 Second, we are exploring how drugs that directly target apoptotic regulators such as BCL-2 family proteins may enhance the efficacy of kinase inhibitors to induce apoptosis in KRAS mutant lung cancer.
 Third, we are exploring how targeted therapies and immunotherapies can be integrated in order to induce long term remissions in patients with KRAS mutant lung cancer.
 We believe this latter approach will set a new standard for understanding how interactions between oncoprotein-activated pathways and the immune microenvironment regulate tumor growth.